 Continually reporting on the results of a process can be extremely time-consuming if you’re doing it manually, especially as your business grows.
 Successfully incorporating automation tools such as Ontraport into your process can increase your efficiency in reporting and allow you to identify which, if any, of your processes are underperforming.

-Going back to our previous example of onboarding new members to your membership site, let’s say you weren’t keeping track of the number of logins your website got each week.
+Let’s say you weren’t keeping track of the number of logins your membership site got each week.
 You might not notice if that number started to trickle off as engagement for new customers went down.
 By using automated reporting tools in your process, you’d be able to monitor that number and know immediately when to take action.

 With an automated reporting tool like Ontraport, you’d gain access to a metrics dashboard that generates a customizable display of your processes’ statistics.
 You could track real-time updates for conversion rates, email open rates, web page visits, conversion times and anything else you need to see what’s happening live in your business.